 Cargo fumigation on ships – applying SIA PELIAS basic principles:

-Professionalism: being members of international association (IMFO, GAFTA), we have acquired knowledge that we use in providing fumigation services to our customers.
+Professionalism: being members of International Maritime Fumigation organization (IMFO), we have acquired knowledge that we use in providing fumigation services to our customers.

 Economy: You can choose the most appropriate type of fumigation from the methods provided by our company, taking into account operations most favourable for you (defining the product infectiousness level, storage-loading place, time of performance, etc.).
 This will ensure that the service is provided with the conditions most favourable for you.